SJ23 Tech Tip E19, (Updated 2023-07-03) Bob Schimmel

 OPERATION - Open the thru-hull valve and visually verify the pump is primed and not leaking.
 Switch on (BKR 6).
 Plug the hose into the spray port.
 Point & open the nozzle.
 Switch the pump on via the Wireless Remote Controlled Relay Receiver (configured for latching operation).
 Wash the deck.
 When finished washing, switch the pump off, drain the hose and pack it away, switch off BKR 6 and close the thru-hull valve.
 I run the motor only to spray.

 WINTER STORAGE - All hoses and the pump must be bone dry to survive a winter freeze.
 With the boat on the trailer I crack open the hose fittings at the pump, open the thru hull valve, plug the hose in the transom fitting, open the nozzle and let it all drain into the settee bilge.
-There is actually very little water, that I wipe up with a sponge.
+There is actually very little water, and is easy to wipe up with a sponge.
 With the pump installed below Panache's galley at the aft end of the settee, it is a tad difficult to access the pump through the aft access hole.
 For this reason I empty the galley to service the pump and hoses.
 This is an inconvenience I can handle.

 PUMP DESIGN & INSTALLATION.